What is the Canada Pension Plan (CPP)? [Updated 2026]

 Make sure you are compliant with your payroll source deductions.
-Employers and employees need to pay CPP in Canada.
+In Canada, both employers and employees are required to contribute to the Canada Pension Plan (CPP).

 CPP form in a desk with money saved in a jar